IAFF/IAFC Wellness-Fitness Task Force Meeting

 - Seattle, WA Local 27

 A comprehensive wellness program that emphasizes physical, mental, and emotional well-being must be made available to recruits, active fire fighters, and retirees.
-The Fire Service Joint Labor Management Wellness-Fitness Initiative (WFI) is has served as a guide for departments to engage in this pursuit for the past 25 years.
+The Fire Service Joint Labor Management Wellness-Fitness Initiative (WFI) has served as a guide for departments to engage in this pursuit for the past 25 years.
 Ultimately any wellness-fitness program must be comprehensive, inclusive, accessible, and focused on behavioral change.
 The original aims of the WFI include:

 - Overcome the historic fire service punitive mentality of physical fitness and wellness issues